-Also, it’s only been 2 days since I ran the SEO Analyzer in the graphic above and it’s up to (hold your laughter)… 7,902,266 – which means in 2 days I gained 3,073 spots.
-I’ll chart that over time for fun because it’s encouraging, and, well fun.
+Good news – only 2 days after I ran the SEO Analyzer in the graphic above, it was up to (hold your laughter)… 7,902,266 – which means in 2 days I gained 3,073 spots.
+After about 4 months the number was approximately up to the 950,000th most popular in the world!

 Afterthoughts based on progress to date

 One thing I noticed, even though I built another good WordPress site a few years ago and did a lot of work on it, is that starting an online business from home brings with it a whole new set of things to consider.
 I noticed things that had to be done differently due to a new theme.
 There’s been a little learning curve not only for building the site but considering all the business aspects that go along with it.
 Lots of fun to do, but definitely takes time to get right.